EconomyLens.com

 Related

 Predicting winners is not an exact science, and the nomination and selection process is shrouded in secrecy.
 But prize watchers have their strategies to narrow down the contenders.
-For Micael Dahlen, a professor at the Stockholm School of Economics, it is important to look at the disciplines recognised in previous years.
+For Micael Dahlen, a professor at the Stockholm School of Economics, it is important to look at the disciplines recognized in previous years.
 “Information economics is a strong contender,” Dahlen told AFP, noting the field was last spotlighted for the 2016 prize.
 “In recent years, especially with AI, the field has become highly topical,” he said.
 A strong candidate would then be American economist Erik Brynjolfsson, according to Dahlen.
 Dahlen also floated the name of Germany’s Monika Schnitzer, a prominent economist in the field of international economics.

 In the same field, the committee could also give the nod to American Susan Athey, who explores how new technologies transform markets and public policies, Mikael Carlsson, a professor at Uppsala University, explained.
 Women have been underrepresented among winners of the economics prize.
 Of the 96 laureates honoured since 1969, only three have been women.
 “No one is insensitive to how decisions are perceived,” Magnus Henrekson of the Research Institute of Industrial Economics in Stockholm told AFP.
 The 2025 Nobel season has so far awarded two women: American Mary Brunkow, who was co-recipient of the medicine prize, and Venezuelan opposition leader Maria Corina Machado who won the Nobel Peace Prize.